-All disciplinary sanctions imposed upon students are cumulative in nature and shall be recorded in the student's disciplinary record, which shall be housed in the Office of the Dean of Students.
+All disciplinary sanctions imposed upon students are cumulative in nature.
+All prior disciplinary actions noted in a student's file may be used in the punishment phase of subsequent cases of code violations committed by that student and may result in more severe consequences than would otherwise have been the case.
+A and shall be recorded in the student's disciplinary record, which shall be housed in the Office of the Dean of Students.
 All prior disciplinary actions noted in a student's file may be used in subsequent cases of code violations committed by that student and may result in more severe consequences than would otherwise have been the case.